aherbay/personal_website/content/en/tutorials-content/set_up_git_and_github/index.md

 image:
   caption: Cover picture
   focal_point: Smart
-summary: How to create a GitHub account, install git on your computer and link it to your accoubt, create a Personal Access Token on GitHub (PAT) and set it up on your computer
+summary: "How to create a GitHub account, install git on your computer and link it to your accoubt, create a Personal Access Token on GitHub (PAT) and set it up on your computer"
 tags:
 - Tutorial
 - R